Pillar (car): Design

+B-pillars also exist as integral elements of an automobile unibody on two-door sedans and hatchbacks, separating the front door from either fixed or movable glass of the second row of seating.
+Additional doors beyond four, such as on limousines, will create corresponding B-pillars, numbered by order B1, B2, etc..

 Closed vehicles without a B-pillar are widely called hardtops and have been available in two- or four-door body styles, in sedan, coupe, and station wagon versions.
-Designs without a center or "B" pillar for roof support behind the front doors and rear side windows offer increased occupant visibility, while in turn requiring underbody strengthening to maintain structural rigidity.
+Designs without a "B" pillar for roof support behind the front doors and rear side windows offer increased occupant visibility, while in turn requiring underbody strengthening to maintain structural rigidity.
 The need for stronger roof structures meant replacing the pillar-less designs with a rigid B-pillar such as the two-door AMC Matador line.
-To continue capitalizing on the popularity of the design, General Motors broadened their definition of "hardtop" during the early 1970s to include models with a B-pillar although: "up to then, everybody thought a hardtop was a car without a center pillar."
-The "Colonnade" mid-sized General Motors models were so named because of their pillared structure designed to new rollover protection standards, but marketers continued to advertise them like the true hardtop predecessors.
-By the 1980s the full-size Chrysler was the last design without a B-pillar and with opening front and rear side windows.
+To continue capitalizing on the popularity of the design, General Motors attempted to broaden the definition of "hardtop" during the early 1970s to include models with a B-pillar, with the false rationale, "up to then, everybody thought a hardtop was a car without a center pillar."
+The "Colonnade" mid-sized General Motors models were so named because of their pillared structure designed to meet new rollover protection standards, but marketers attempted to promote them as if they were true hardtops.
+By the late 1970s (1978 being the last year of pillarless hardtop cars in the U.S. domestic market), the full-size Chrysler Newport and New Yorker were the last designs with opening front and rear side windows and no B-pillar.

-The C-pillar is the rearmost on two- and four-door sedans and hatchback cars and has served as an opportunity for automobile designers "to introduce a little 'design flair' to what would otherwise be a fairly nondescript side view."
+The C-pillar is the rearmost on two- and four-door sedans and hatchbacks, and has served as an opportunity for automobile designers "to introduce a little 'design flair' to what would otherwise be a fairly nondescript side view."
 Most conventional C-pillars are rearward sloping, but reverse-angled have been used to differentiate their designs.
 Because many modern cars are similar in side view, the designs of the C-pillar have "become an area for stylistic whimsy."

 Designs of the D-pillar typically found on station wagons and SUVs have also undergone a transition from function to more of a styling element.
 As crossover vehicles look similar, "the D-pillar is the only opportunity for any distinction."